All the things you need to prepare for the new financial year

 A lot of bills will go up from April, including

-In addition, dental fees are rising, so if this is something you usually pay for using your emergency fund, you may want to put more away — or consider getting an appointment before April if you have a lot of work to do.
+In addition, dental fees are rising by about 2.3% and you’ll pay more across all three bands of treatment.
+So if this is something you usually pay for using your emergency fund, you may want to put more away — or consider getting an appointment before April if you have a lot of work to do.

 2. Take a meter reading for your energy bill

-On 1 April, we have a new energy price cap taking effect, which will drop bills by 12%.
+On 1 April, we have a new energy price cap taking effect, which will push bills up by 6.4% or £1,849 a year for the average household.
 This will come into play automatically, but to ensure you’re charged correctly, you should take a meter reading on, or as close to, 31 March as possible.
 This means that your energy company won’t have to estimate how much was used before 1 April.

-It’s not a huge deal if you don’t do this, but with such a significant drop, you want to make sure your prices are correct.
+It’s not a huge deal if you don’t do this, but with this kind of increase, you want to make sure your prices are correct.

 There are a handful of fixed deals available which might be worth considering too.